SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.15.0-b.3 =
+= 2.15.0-rc.1 =

-(2019/10/30) Added new "Reviewed Creative Work Information" and "Reviewed Book Information" sections in the Document SSO metabox.
+(2019/10/31) Added a new "Reviewed Subject Information" section in the Document SSO metabox.

 = 2.14.0 =